ZaneChodaniecky/NHL-Win-Predictor/README.md

 - To start new season, you will need to source and generate a new 'NHL_Schedule_YYYY.csv' file and format like the 2024 file.
 Not sure how to future-proof this step.
 - At the conclusion of a season, please run the 'NHL Win Classification - PreProcessing.py' a final time to fully populate 'win_history.csv' and 'goalie_history.csv' for the season.
 - The data that is being used is the average statistics for a given feature over the past X games in the current season (set to 7 right now) so early season predictions may have lower accuracy until 7 games in.
-- Odd are sourced from 'the-odds-api.com'.
+- Odds are sourced from 'the-odds-api.com'.
 This script contains my API keys, you can generate your own for free if you wish.

 ### Prerequisites
 - This project requires Python 3.x and the following libraries: